 - Repeat these steps for any additional floors you wish to have painted.

-PRO TIP: Divide the floor into sections
+Divide the floor into sections

 If you happen to be measuring the floor of a complex area, such as your basement, try dividing the floor into multiple rectangular (and potentially triangular) sections, then add all of your numbers together to get the total square footage of the floor.